Virtus Global Multi-Sector Income Fund

 Start date as fund Portfolio Manager: 2012

-Daniel Senecal is a managing director and co-head of emerging markets at Newfleet Asset Management, an investment management affiliate of Virtus Investment Partners.
-Mr. Senecal is also head of the emerging markets team, and is responsible for sovereign and corporate research in the Latin America region, including Mexico and Central America.
+Daniel Senecal is a managing director at Newfleet Asset Management, an investment management affiliate of Virtus Investment Partners.
+He is a sector manager within the emerging markets with regional responsibilities for Latin America, including Mexico and Central America.
 In addition, he is co-portfolio manager of the Virtus Global Multi-Sector Income Fund (NYSE: VGI), a closed-end fund.

 Earlier in his career, Mr. Senecal completed a formal credit training program at Shawmut National Bank where he was a credit research analyst and lender.
 He also worked at BankBoston as a corporate bond analyst.